The Fiery Feast of

 Then, on the evening of 22 June every year, a group of volunteers leaves Perpignan with the flame, climbs the Canigó, and lights the fire around a cross at the summit, thus renewing its energy.
 The fire is tended by volunteers overnight, and in the morning, the flame is distributed among those present, who then take to the roads to distribute it to light the Sant Joan bonfires of about 400 Catalan towns on both sides of the border, as well as a few in neighbouring Aragón and Valencia.

 The Flame of Canigó is spread by any means of transport possible and reaches its many destinations thanks to the efforts of local groups.
-Each town or city organizes the reception of the Flame with its own events, but at each destination, before lighting the bonfires, a common message is read out to remember the meaning of the ritual.
-Not the poem in its entirety though, or the party would never get started!
+Each town or city organises the reception of the Flame with its own events, but at each destination, before lighting the bonfires, a common message is read out to remember the meaning of the ritual—not the poem in its entirety, though, or the party would never get started!

 Bonfires are traditionally lit on the eve of Sant Joan.